Sarajevo in the time before humans (Sarajevo and Me supplement one)

 The three common types of valleys are V-shaped valleys, U-shaped valleys, and flat-floored valleys each with its own distinctive shape and the shape is dependent on three main factors: the forces driving the erosion (as mentioned above), the composition of the rock or soil being eroded, and the length of time the forces of erosion have had to impose their will on the land.

 A V-shaped valley is a narrow valley with steeply sloped sides formed by strong streams that, with enough time, cut down into the rock through a process called downcutting.
-While the Grand Canyon in the U.S. is a V-shaped valley, this
+While the Grand Canyon in the U S is a V-shaped valley, this look at Mount Kistanistavi provides an easy visualization.

 A U-shaped valley (sometimes called a glacial trough) is a valley characterized by steep sides that curve in at the base of the valley wall with broad, flat valley floors.
 They are found in areas with a high elevation and in high latitudes, where the most glaciation has occurred.
 They’re formed by glacial erosion as massive mountain glaciers moved slowly down mountain slopes.
 Had I been able to crest the Going to the Sun Road on my visit to Glacier National Park, I might have had a photo like this one of a U-shaped valley.

-(From FLICKR BY User Ken Lund)
+(Photo from FLICKR BY User Ken Lund).

 The flat floored valley is the most common type in the world.
 Like V-shaped valleys they are formed by streams, but they are considered mature while V-shaped valleys are considered more “youthful.”
 Given enough time, the slope of a stream’s channel becomes smooth and as it begins to exit the valley, the floor gets wider.
 Because the stream gradient is low, the river begins to erode the bank of its channel instead of valley walls eventually leading to a meandering stream across a valley floor.

-is largely the work of the Miljacka River.
+Sarajevo’s valley is largely the work of the Miljacka River.

 Next up, some early humans.

-This entry was posted in Olympic Host Cities and Me.
+This entry was posted in Olympic Host Cities & Me.
 Bookmark the permalink.

 Leave a Reply